Offered as: Bachelor

 The program is designed in a way that it is perfect for a new high school graduate as well as a student who already has general education credits or a college degree finished.

-The School of Nursing is excited to offer a high-tech simulation center as a part of the new Nursing Resource & Simulation Center (NRSC).
+The Nursing Department is excited to offer a high-tech simulation center as a part of the new Nursing Resource & Simulation Center (NRSC).

 The Center includes: